ArminJo/DigistumpArduino/README.md

 # Revision History

 ### Version 1.7.0
-- Support of the cheap Chinese MH-ET LIVE Tiny88(16.0MHz) board.
+- Support of the cheap Chinese MH-ET LIVE Tiny88(16.0MHz) board with ATTinyCore.
 - Corrected wrong mouse buttons PR#2.
+- Updated `boards.txt` to make use of menus.
+Therefore some board names changed like `digispark-tiny1` -> `digispark-tiny:clock=clock1` etc.

 ### Version 1.6.8
 - The original Digistump version with `lto` and changed `upload.maximum_size` for [micronucleus bootloader 2.5](https://github.com/ArminJo/micronucleus-firmware).